ome/omero-documentation/omero/sysadmins/server-permissions.rst

     **Group member**
         This is the standard user.

+    **Restricted Administrators**
+        New in OMERO 5.4.0, these administrators can be created with a subset of privileges allowing trusted users to act on behalf of all other OMERO users for a defined set of tasks.
+See :doc:`/sysadmins/admins-with-restricted-privileges` for further
+        information.

-Groups and users must be created by the server administrator.
+Groups and users must be created by the server administrator or a restricted administrator with the correct privileges.
 Users can then be added by the administrator or by one of the group owners assigned by the administrator.
 This would typically be the PI of the lab.
-The group's owners or server administrator can also choose the permission level for that group.
+The group's owners or administrators can also choose the permission level for that group.
 See the :help:`Help guide for managing groups
 <sharing-data.html#owner>` for more information about how to administrate them
 in OMERO.
-Version 5.4.0 introduces the ability to create 'Restricted Administrators' with a selected subset of permissions, see :doc:`/sysadmins/admins-with-restricted-privileges` for further information.

 Group permission levels
 -----------------------